-The Council retains a General Fund Balance of £1m and earmarked reserve balances of £2.6m: providing overall total reserves of £3.6m.
-These balances enable North Devon Council to retain in a strong financial position to deal with the risks it faces and to continue to deliver upon its priorities set out in the Corporate Plan.
+The Council will hold a General Fund reserve of £1m and earmarked reserve balances of £4.4m: providing overall total reserves of £5.4m.
+These balances enable North Devon Council to remain in a strong financial position to deal with the risks it faces and to continue to deliver upon its priorities set out in the Corporate Plan.